 Anne is chair of the Usus Supervisory Board and serves on the NISO SUSHI Standing Committee.
 She has a Master’s degree in Statistics from American University and a Master’s degree in Library Science from the University of North Carolina at Chapel Hill.

 Oliver Pesch works as a product strategist for EBSCO Information Services where he helps set direction for EBSCO’s SaaS and e-resource products and services.
 Oliver is a strong supporter of standards and is very involved in the development of standards related to usage.
 He has been involved with COUNTER since the outset serving on the Executive Committee, the Technical Advisory Group and, most recently, serving as chair of the COUNTER board.

-He is co-chair of the NISO SUSHI Standing Committee and also serves on NISO board of directors.
+He is co-chair of both the NISO SUSHI Standing Committee and the NISO KBART-Automation Working Group.
 Oliver speaks regularly about usage and e-resources and is a regular contributor to Serials Librarian through his Spotlight on Standards column.